 Studies also suggest that discussions about family history and family evolution seem to strengthen family relationships.
 Another study concluded that sharing family stories produced a remarkably positive effect on middle schoolers and young adolescents: There is an enhanced sense of family unity and respect in the home, and this was reflected in positive outcomes for children.

 Discussing positive and negative realities is beneficial to children.

-It is essential for children to experience parents who can talk about real life events.
+Children need to experience parents who can talk about real-life events.
 It is important not to pretend that painful events do not occur.
 They do happen.
 Sharing both the positive and the negative is of benefit to children.

 Likewise, when there are major negative events, discuss these with your children.
 Use these opportunities to teach children about resilience.
 They learn that many families experience tough times and that changes can occur in our society, and yet we get through it.
 I encourage you to repeatedly emphasize: We will get through this.

 Family time gives us a chance to demonstrate our deepest values.

 What better time to teach the values we cherish, than in the time we spend with our children.
 If we care about family, we spend time with family.
 If we care about nature, we spend time there as a family.
 If we care about our community, we invest time there as a family.
 We do all this as a family because this is how we teach those deepest values we hold.
 We don’t do it by just talking about it.

 Our Children Value What We Have Invested In

 Spending time together has a positive effect on children and their futures.
 And it should come as no surprise that our children will value what we have spent our time investing in.
 How could they truly value something we rarely get around to doing?

 The momentum of life can feel like a run-away train and thus feel out of control.
 And yet, we can throttle back that train at any time, if we have the courage.
 For many, this will be the only way to bring the family to the forefront.
 In other words, something may have to go.